felleg/felleg.gitlab.io-backup/content/posts/30DaysMusicChallenge.md

 Super Mario Land](https://www.youtube.com/watch?v=Gb33Qnbw520).
 And, you know, I'm a sucker for classy piano arragements. :smiley:

+(if you're wondering why this video shows a DDR-style game with the song, it's because it's the only video of the song I could find on the internet.
+I'm the creator of this "stepchart", I guess it shows how much I love this arrangement)

 {{< youtube htdFCP0m_04 >}}

 # Day 20: Racing game - Can You Feel the Sunshine (Sonic R)